Skip to content

 Check each policy invariant against computed metric values.
 Report violations with expected vs. actual values.

-Output results in your chosen format — Console, JSON, HTML, or SARIF — and exit with a non-zero code if any invariant fails.
+Output results in your chosen format — Console, JSON, or HTML — and exit with a non-zero code if any invariant fails.

 Declarative invariants that must hold.
 Each invariant references a metric value, a comparison operator, and a threshold: